Travel tips to stay safe in Australia

 There are a few golden rules if you suffer an accident of breakdown in a remote area.

-Try to get your vehicle safely clear of the road without obscuring it from passing traffic and put out your emergency reflector, so it’s clear to others that you need help.
+Try to get your vehicle safely clear of the road.
+Make sure it is visible to passing traffic and put out your emergency reflector, so it’s clear to others that you need help.

 Unless you have just passed a homestead or town, stay with your vehicle.
 Your car will give you protection from the elements and will be more easily spotted by the search crew than a person on foot.